cea-hpc/fastiron/profiling/SequentialAnalysis/FastironBehavior.md

 This figure yields a number of interesting points.
 First, the `NumSeg` variable is not the one with the highest correlation coefficient.
-This means that while the number of computed segment is (heavily) linked to the total time spent in the tracking section, it is not the most important factor.
+This means that while the number of computed segment is (heavily) linked to the total time spent in the tracking section, it is not the most important factor by a large margin.

 The `Census` variable has a negative coefficient, meaning that the time spent in the tracking section, overall, scales negatively with the number of particle reaching census.
 This is coherent as a particle reaching census means that no more segments will be computed for it, reducing the "time left to spend" in the tracking section.

-From the two previous coefficients, and the one of the `Collision` variable, we can speculate that **the distribution of events is more important than the overall number of segments**.
-An additional piece of evidence could be found by tallying facet crossing events: the reaction-specific coefficients hint at the cost of this kind of outcome, `Absorb` being the variable with the highest coefficient.
-If this hypothesis is correct, we would also find a high coefficient for facet crossings.
+Concerning reaction-specific coefficients, the coefficients are overall the same.
+This could indicate that the differences in cost of reaction-specific processing are not significant enough overall.
+This is further supported by the data shown on the

-Concerning reaction-specific coefficients, we can see that the `Absorb` and `Fission` values are higher than `Scatter`.
-Considering that absorption happens both in reactions and at the problem's bounds, it is coherent with the cost of the events.
-As for fission, the reaction requires sampling for particles created during the reaction, a costly process both in execution time and memory.
+flamegraph: Approximately 77% of the time spent in `cycle_tracking()` is spent computing the segment outcome.

 ### `PopulationControl` & `CycleSync`

 ![popsync](figures/FI_64/heatmap_popsync.png)

-- `PopulationControl`/`Rr`: The coefficient is quite close to zero, meaning the time spent doing population control is almost independent from the number of russian-rouletted particle.
+- `PopulationControl`/`Rr`: The coefficient is low negative.
 Note that this value is biased in this benchmark as there is no russian-roulette due to overpopulation, they are only due to the low weight threshold.
-- `PopulationControl`/`Split`: The coefficient is low positive.
+- `PopulationControl`/`Split`: The coefficient is positive.
 We can guess that creating particle is a costly task, so the more we create, the more time we spend in the section.
-The low value could be explained by the number of "task" ran for population control: sourcing, splitting, and two types of russian-roulette.
+The _low-ish_ value could be explained by the number of "task" ran for population control: sourcing, splitting, and two types of russian-roulette.
   The splitting can only account for so much of the total time, hence the low-but-positive coefficient.
 - `CycleSync`/`Rr`: The coefficient is low positive.
 Note that this value is biased in this benchmark as there is no russian-roulette due to overpopulation, they are only due to the low weight threshold.
-- `CycleSync`/`Split`: The coefficient is negative, with a somewhat high value.
+- `CycleSync`/`Split`: The coefficient is negative.
 This can be explained by the logic controling the splitting process.
 Splitting happens after sourcing, which happens after the synchronization phase.
 Splitting happens if the problem is underpopulated, the lower the number of particles, the higher the